Simplifying and Understanding State Space Models with Diagonal Linear RNNs: Experiments

 \paragraph{\textsc{Select}} For a parameter $M=32$, $x \in \R^{L+M}$ is sampled with elements from $\mathcal{N}(0,1)$ and normalized by $||x||_\infty$. $M$ distinct positions $i_1 < \ldots < i_M$ are sampled from $0\ldots L+M-1$ and the output $y \in \R^{M}$ has $y_{j} = x_{i_j}$.
 In our experiments, we first pad $x$ with $M$ zeros on the right to get $x' \in \R^{L+2M}$ and form an input in $\R^{(L+2M) \times 2}$ by concatenating $0$/$1$ at each position indicating whether the position was among the $M$ selected positions.
 At the output, we consider the model prediction as the $M$ rightmost outputs.

 \paragraph{\textsc{SelectFixed}} We also considered an easier variant of \textsc{Select} in which the randomly selected positions $i_1 < \ldots < i_M$ do \emph{not} vary across samples, that is, the model has to copy the inputs from a fixed set of positions.
-This task is designed to investigate whether convnets like \dlr having fixed kernels perform well on tasks where the desired sequence manipulation is context-independent.
+This task is designed to investigate whether convnets like \dlr having fixed kernels perform well on tasks where the desired sequence manipulation is context-independent. \mi{Here is the first time you actually refer to \dlr as a CNN rather than RNN.
+It was a bit surprising an afterhanded}

 \paragraph{\textsc{MIPS}}(maximum inner product search)\ \ For a parameter $D=4$, queries, keys and values $q, k, v \in \R^{L \times D}$ are sampled with elements from $\mathcal{N}(0,1)$ and each vector is normalized by its euclidean norm.
 The output $y \in \R^{L \times D}$ is given by $y_i = v_{i'}$ where $i' = \mathrm{argmax}_{j \leq i}\ \langle q_i, k_j \rangle$.
 An input in $\R^{L \times 3D}$ is formed by concatenating the corresponding query, key and value at each position.
 For the $i$'th query we do not consider the keys on it's right to enable the use of unidirectional models.